On the Distribution of Points of Valuation 1 for a Polynomial in Two Variables: Introduction

+To obtain a sufficient condition on $f(x,y)$ that is independent of $p$, one can eliminate the variable $y$ from $f(x,y)= 0, \ f_x(x,y)= 0$, as well as from $f(x,y)= 0, \ f_y(x,y)= 0$.
+This would result in two polynomials in $x$, both of which have roots modulo $p$ at the solutions of the original set of equations.
+However, there can be common roots for these two polynomials modulo $p$ if and only if $p \mid R$, where $R$ is the resultant of these two polynomials.
+Thus, a sufficient condition on $f(x,y)$ for Theorem \ref{thm1} to hold is that this resultant $R$ is a non-zero integer.

+We also remark that the case of polynomials in more than two variables is considerably involved and will be considered in future research.

 We now describe the organization of this paper.
-In Section \ref{sec2}, we prove several elementary results on the number of solutions to certain valuation questions.
-In Section \ref{sec3}, we interpret these results as describing the single and joint distribution of indicator random variables indexed by points in $C_p$.
-We also derive the implication of Conjecture \ref{conj1} on the sum of expectation of $k$-fold products of these random variables.
-Section \ref{sec4} contains results on equidistribution of $\mathcal{F}_p$ as mentioned above.
+In Section \ref{sec2}, we prove several elementary results on the number of solutions to certain valuation conditions.
+In Section \ref{sec3}, we interpret these results as describing the single and joint distributions of the indicator random variables indexed by points in $C_f(\mathbb{F}_p)$.
+We also derive the implication of Conjecture \ref{conj1} on the sum of expectations of $k$-fold products of these random variables.
+Section \ref{sec4} contains results on the equidistribution of $\mathcal{F}_p$ and their relation to Conjecture \ref{conj1}.
 Section \ref{sec5} contains the proof of Theorem \ref{thm1}.